Is Public Health a Good Career?

 What Health Profession is Right for Me?

 The answer to this question depends on your interests and passions, along with pragmatic considerations like location, demand, flexibility, and earning potential.
-For example, the national average salary for a public health nurse is approximately $67,500 per year, compared to the national average salary of around $87,700 per year for epidemiologists.
-Here are a few more examples of public health careers and professions, keeping in mind that a master’s degree may be required or preferred for job applicants:
+For example, the national average salary for a public health nurse is approximately $67,500 per year, and S111,189 in California.
+Here are more examples of public health careers and professions, keeping in mind that a master’s degree may be required or preferred for job applicants:

 • Biostatistician